-Our mission is to improve quality of people’s life by empowering global youth and women to reach their full potential and providing humanitarian aid and to promote global peace and sustainable development.
+Our mission is to improve quality of people’s life by empowering global youth and women to reach their full potential and by providing humanitarian aid to promote global peace and sustainable development.

 In 2004, Shin Koyamada personally begun his first charity works for several different nonprofit organizations, including Boys & Girls Club of America in Los Angeles area, Kickstart Kids in Houston area and Japan-America Societies throughout the U.S. for many years.

 On March 10, 2008, The Shin Koyamada Foundation, Inc. (d.b.a.
 Koyamada International Foundation or KIF) was initially formed by Shin Koyamada and his wife Nia Lyte in Los Angeles, California to continue empowering youth through martial arts and providing humanitarian aid to hundreds of homeless with used clothes and beverages in Downtown Los Angels area.

 In 2009, Koyamada shared hundreds of youth his inspiring success stories how he was empowered to achieve his own dream in Hollywood at several different American middle schools in Texas as well as martial arts youth students at several private martial arts schools and undergrad university students at California State University of Monterey Bay in Northern California area.

 In 2010, KIF organized United States Martial Arts Festival, an international martial arts performance exhibition that united from major martial arts styles to very minor styles to showcase their own arts and culture to preserve, promote and exchange cultures from around the world and to build a stronger martial arts community for the future.
 At USMAF in Los Angels area, there were over 1,000 grand masters, masters, teachers, students, their families, friends and supporters representing their own schools and countries that their styles were originated from.
 The money raised from the event went to fund its operation and its martial arts scholarship program that helped American youth from an age of 18 to 24 enroll private martial arts schools in their communities.